mgporter/BK-Converter/README.md

 * Can crop images (for OCR only)
 * Can control certain parameters separately per-page (for left/right split and cropping only right now)
 * Tesseract OCR - can make a searchable PDF of output and/or txt file
+* Under-the-hood clean-up of OCR output, so that paragraphs are separately properly and superfluous newlines are taken out
 * Multithreaded OCR processing

 ## How does it work